Microsoft outage impacting customers in Canada, around the world

 The U.S. Coast Guard will hold a long-awaited public hearing about the deadly Titanic submersible disaster in September as it continues its investigation into the implosion of the vessel.

-People familiar with the Kamala Harris' plans say she and her yet-to-be-named running mate would begin travelling to battleground states next week -- suggesting that a decision could be coming soon.

-Two men were killed on Tuesday when their helicopter crashed into a hog house in central Ireland, authorities said.

-Three young girls killed in a stabbing rampage at a dance class on the first day of summer vacation were mourned Tuesday as hundreds held a vigil in northwest England to support their families and 10 wounded survivors.
+Three young girls killed in a stabbing rampage at a Taylor Swift-themed dance and yoga class in northwestern England were identified Tuesday as police questioned the 17-year-old suspect arrested in the attack that wounded 10 others.

 A son of convicted Mexican drug lord Joaquin 'El Chapo' Guzman pleaded not guilty to U.S. drug charges on Tuesday, five days after his arrest in a dramatic operation in which he delivered his father's former partner to U.S. authorities.